 Sound of Charlotte Blog

 The Cherokee Chamber Singers have a powerful message to share: Si Otsedoha (We're Still Here).
 Nestled in an all-American Classical Series concert on Jan.
-31 and Feb.1, here's everything that you need to know about this powerful work and our collaboration.
+31 and Feb.
+1, 2020, below is everything that you need to know about this powerful work and our collaboration.

 Si Otsedoha (We're Still Here) sprang from the minds and hearts of students of Cherokee Middle and High Schools under the guidance of the Cherokee Chamber Singers.
 Composed in 2018 by contemporary American composer (and NC native) William Brittelle, Si Otsedoha (We're Still Here) is sung in the Cherokee language and musically documents the past, present, and future of the Cherokee people who have lived in the mountains of Western North Carolina for several thousand years.

 The Cherokee Chamber Singers vocal group was formed in 2016 as the advanced vocal group from the Performing Arts Department at Cherokee High School, the Native American high school in the Qualla Boundary in Cherokee, NC (also known as the Cherokee Indian Reservation).
 Under the direction of Michael Yannette, the singers' unique and varied repertoire offers audiences both traditional and modern Native American music, as well as choral, classical, musical theater, and pop/rock genres.

 "I have been a teacher for 33 years and have never been part of something with the impact of this work," Yannette said.
 "The audience reaction has been overwhelmingly positive; I thought people might be disturbed by it in Raleigh, but it had universal acceptance.
 They were open to what these kids had to say: 'We're still here, and we're always going to be.'"